 Julie Rivett, granddaughter of Dashiell Hammett, will discuss The Maltese Falcon at 7:30 p.m.
 Monday, February 1 in the Memorial Ballroom, Hall Campus Center.
 Because of the heavy snowfall, foot traffic will only be permitted from the Dell side of the building.
 The third floor patio is closed.

-Rivett’s appearance is the keynote event for The Big Read Lynchburg, organized by Amazement Square in partnership with the Lynchburg College Library.
+Rivett’s appearance is the keynote event for The Big Read Lynchburg, organized by Amazement Square in partnership with the University of Lynchburg Library.
 A coffee and dessert reception will follow.
 Rivett will be available to sign copies of The Maltese Falcon and her writings.
 A limited number of free copies of The Maltese Falcon will be available.